Software-Research-Lab/Paragrid-Generator/markups/paragrid-nn-topology-structure.md

 ## NN-Topology

-The graphical matrix, based on the topological structure of a neural network complete graph with connections between all nodes of the input layer directly to each node of the output.
+The graphical matrix, based on the topological structure of a [artificial neural network](https://en.wikipedia.org/wiki/Artificial_neural_network) [complete graph](https://en.wikipedia.org/wiki/Complete_graph) with connections between all nodes of the input layer directly to each node of the output.

 Provides a parametric display of separate nodes, value and connection visual identification, structure building, and skeleton form controls.